 Bensbach Wilderness Lodge is possibly Papua New Guinea's premier wildlife location, and here you'll find wide, sweeping floodplains with an abundance of wildlife and birds.

-The lodge accommodates sixteen people in two separate wings, linked to the main building that houses the dining area, a well-stocked bar and comfortable lounge.
+The lodge accommodates 16 people in two separate wings, linked to the main building that houses the dining area, a well-stocked bar and comfortable lounge.
 Built entirely from local materials, Bensbach caters for international visitors with comforts such as electricity, ceiling fans, and hot and cold water.

 The grasslands teem with herds of deer, wallabies, snakes and monitor lizards, and the floodplains are a vital stopping point for migratory birds on their journey between their breeding grounds to the north and their feeding areas in the southern hemisphere.
 Curlew sandpipers, ruddy turnstones (which breed in Arctic Siberia) and yellow wagtails (which breed in Eurasia) are some of the more special visitors found among the 191 species recorded here.
 The wetlands are also home to massive flocks of pelicans, pygmy geese and sea eagles, and other raptors hunt fish from the skies above.